MultiTonic/thinking-dataset/prompts/02_most_recent_work.md

      - Enhanced logging and progress tracking in the download process.
      - Addressed and fixed Flake8 warnings for improved code quality.
      - Verified and ensured tests pass, providing thorough coverage for the download and clean commands.

+     ✨ refactor: Centralize database management and session handling with FSM
+     - Refactored `Database` class to centralize database management with unified logging and session handling.
+     - Implemented session management using FSM (`SessionStateMachine`).
+     - Created `Session` class for robust session lifecycle control.
+     - Modularized database operations (`Query` and `FetchData`) with the `@execute` decorator for clean and concise usage.
      ```

 3. **Operation Types Enumeration:**